Haiga/restaurant-with-React-coursera-course/README.md

 See more on coursera:
 www.coursera.org/learn/front-end-react

-## Running server local to see use with this application
+## Running server local to use with this application

-Install json-server with np,
+Install json-server with npm

 json-server --watch db.json 2000 -p 3001

 # Getting Started with Create React App